Approximation Error of the Burst Approximation for a Stochastic Gene Expression Model: Acknowledgments

 \section{Acknowledgments}

 Y.L. thanks Pinchen Xie and Ruiqi Gao for fruitful discussions.
-Y.L. is supported by FDUROP (Fudan Undergraduate Research Opportunities Program)(24260), and Shanghai Undergraduate Training Program on Innovation and Entrepreneurship grant (S202510246532).
-Y.Z. is supported by National Key R $\&$ D Program of China (2024YFA1012401), the Science and Technology Commission of Shanghai Municipality (23JC1400501), and Natural Science Foundation of China (12241103).
+Y.L. was supported by Natural Science Foundation of China (125B10002), FDUROP (Fudan Undergraduate Research Opportunities Program) (24260), and Shanghai Undergraduate Training Program on Innovation and Entrepreneurship grant (S202510246532).
+Y.Z. was supported by National Key R$\&$D Program of China (2024YFA1012401), the Science and Technology Commission of Shanghai Municipality (23JC1400501), and Natural Science Foundation of China (12241103).